Skip to content

 Laminae thickness averaged 0.17 mm across all specimens, though localized variations ranged from 0.13 mm to 0.15 mm.
 Comparable thicknesses have been documented in Troodon, deer, and moa specimens housed in the collections of the Museum of the Rockies.

 Of the seven tyrannosaur specimens analysed, three had ceased active growth two to three years prior to death, yet still showed cortical bone expansion at an annual rate of 0.5%–0.7%.
+The remaining four were still growing, though narrowing LAG spacing suggests they were nearing skeletal maturity and would reach full adult size within one to three years.

 Evidence from the femora and tibiae suggests Tyrannosaurus rex typically reached full adult size at approximately 16 ± 3 years of age.
 However, due to small sample size, this estimate may not encompass the full spectrum of individual variation in growth trajectories or the timing of skeletal maturity.